Nik-Kolev/Softuni-React/React Final/README.md

     -   **/routes**: Express routes for handling API requests.

--   _/fortisi-FE/src_: Contains the frontend application built with React - components, styles, and application logic.
+-   **_/fortisi-FE/src_**: Contains the frontend application built with React - components, styles, and application logic.

+## Installation and Running the Application